AyoubMaimmadi/Audieyes/README.md

 ### Monitoring the model's resource utilization and performance

-1. **Grafana**: I have set up Grafana to visualize the metrics collected by Linode, providing real-time dashboards and alerts for monitoring the model's performance.
+1. **Grafana & Linode**: I have connected Grafana with Linode via their API to visualize the metrics collected by Linode, providing real-time dashboards and alerts for monitoring the model's performance.
 Grafana enables users to track key metrics, identify trends, and troubleshoot issues proactively.

 ![](assets/images/performance1.png)